 If you’d like to stay informed about when I’m accepting article submissions, click the button below and add your name to my writers’ email list.

-For the past few years, I’ve been the sole writer for Self-Sufficient Kids, aside from a handful of guest writers.
+For many years, I was the sole writer for Self-Sufficient Kids, aside from a handful of guest writers.

-While I’ve enjoyed building the site and sharing what I’ve learned about raising independent, self-sufficient kids, I find value in the shared wisdom of diverse voices and now want to present new perspectives to my readers.
+My readers clearly find value in the shared wisdom of diverse voices and I want to again present new perspectives to my readers.

-So, I’m putting the call out for article submissions.
-My plan is to start by publishing 2-3 articles per month with the possibility to expand that number if it makes sense for the site and me.
+So, I’m once again putting out the call out for article submissions.
+Like the last time, my plan is to publish 2-3 articles per month with the possibility of expanding that number.

 Authors will be paid based on the length of their piece (see details below).